Plant powered athlete

 It's the start of a new year when many people, myself included, are wanting to up their health game.
 I'm not one to make concrete resolutions but I do like to set goals for myself.
 Often, one of these goals is to hit the gym more often.
 For some, it's to start a workout regimen.
 My workout of choice is Orange Theory and this week, the place is bursting with returning members and an influx of new members.
 New Year's resolutions are in full swing!

 Before becoming plant empowered, I found myself climbing out of bed in the morning with achy hips and joints.
 I was barely 40 at the time, not carrying excess weight but I chalked it up to simply growing older, or my daily running or sometimes, on the 3 kids I birthed from my body (I can be good at blaming others for my faults and weaknesses!).
 I was speaking with a vegan friend of mine, older than myself who looked fantastic for her age.
 I was explaining my morning ritual of aches and pains to her and ruminating on whether this was a normal part of the aging process.
-She looked at me and told me point-blank that this was not normal for my age.
-Who was she to tell me this?
+She looked at me and told me point-blank that she didn't experience that and she didn't think this "normal".
+Who was she to tell me this?!
 Doesn't everyone in their 40s experience this after all?

 Well, fast forward a couple of years into this plant-based lifestyle and I can now tell you that I feel completely differently.
 I challenge myself harder in workouts now than I ever did in my 20s and my recovery is so much better.
 I can row thousands of kilometers on the rower, run miles on the treadmill and deadlift 30 pound weights and wake up with no joint discomfort.
 I really do attribute this to eating a more alkaline, less inflammatory diet.
 I believe that all of the animal protein, cheeses, yogurts, milk I used to consume was causing inflammation in my body and slowing down its ability to recover (and yes, there is good science to back this up).